It is

 Step 3:

-Set up
+Set

-leveled formwork.
-This involves measuring, cutting and fitting
+up leveled formwork.
+This involves measuring, cutting

-the formwork is square.
-And also ensure the formwork is level,
+diagonals to ensure the formwork is square.
+And also

-as this will determine whether your base is 100% level.
-Next,
+whether your base is 100% level.
+Next, spread a layer of

-spread a layer of well compacted hardcore and cover with a
+well compacted hardcore and cover with a liberal amount

-liberal amount of sand.
+of sand.

 Step 4:

-concrete using one part cement to five parts aggregate or
+Next, mix concrete using one part cement to five parts aggregate or

-use bags of dry-mixed concrete to which you just add water.
+use bags of dry-mixed concrete to which you just add

-the concrete mix to ensure excessive amounts are not added
+and mixed into the concrete mix to ensure excessive

-making the cement sloppy, as the concrete should be kept on the
+concrete should be kept on the dry side.

-Spread the concrete evenly and slightly proud
+the concrete evenly and slightly proud of the formwork.

-motion slowly over the entire surface of the freshly laid
+slowly over the entire surface of the freshly laid

 concrete.

-If wet weather is forecast, cover the concrete
+If wet weather is forecast, cover the

-with polythene for 24-hours.
-In warm weather cover the base with
+concrete with polythene for 24-hours.
+In warm weather

-damp sacks and sprinkle them with water over the 24-hour period,
+cover the base with damp sacks and sprinkle them with

-this will ensure the drying concrete will not shrink and crack.
+drying concrete will not shrink and crack.

-The result is a smooth, sound, level base.
+result is a smooth, sound, level base.
 The perfect

 foundation for the construction of a garden building.
-Allow at

-your building.
+to assembling your building.

-Please note
+Please

-building is erected on it to ensure a secure fixing for the
+days before the building is erected on it to ensure a

 Slab Base